wmcorless/python-p2p-network/GETTING_STARTED.md

     command = input("? ")
 ....
 ````
-When you run the application and connect to another node, you immediatly see the invoked message of the methods in the ````FileSharingNode.py````.
+When you run the application and connect to another node, you immediately see the invoked message of the methods in the ````FileSharingNode.py````.
 Below the console output of the application.
 When you connect to another node, it will be placed in the outbound list, because it is an outgoing connection.
 ````
 $>file_sharing_node.py 9876
-Initialisation of the Node on port: 9876 on node (ceccce67f62d2d067bca76901ba3da2028539754b451afa81b0ffe2fcc64e070386f5573ee6cf4da9223202d363c3aeb035b360ad5bd95985e1797e93cd93b28)
+Initialization of the Node on port: 9876 on node (ceccce67f62d2d067bca76901ba3da2028539754b451afa81b0ffe2fcc64e070386f5573ee6cf4da9223202d363c3aeb035b360ad5bd95985e1797e93cd93b28)
 ? connect
 host or ip of node? localhost
 port?
 9877